Hello Fellow Travelers!

 9) What is the common thread that both Vices and Superfluities have?
 (Chapter 7)

-• Intention: Focus Entered Apprentice Masons upon what these two word have in common in helping them identify their significance in the Work they are to do.
+- Intention: Focus Entered Apprentice Masons upon understanding the significance of these two words in the Work they must do.

 10) What is the main difference between a Vice and a Superfluity?
 (Chapter 7)